lexaux/Roadworks/README.md

-# Roadworks SensorLogger Android application
+# Roadworks SensorLogger Server

-This is a mobile client application, doing 2 maing things:
- * When the user is driving, and has this app enabled, it collects accelerometer, GPS and other sensor readings, processes them and sends to server.
- * It allows looking at the map to determine surface quality, individual potholes etc.

-Please check settings.
+This is the serverside of the mobile data collection software set targeted at collecting and building map of road surface features and problems (potholes, scratches, waves etc).

 ## DB Connection - system properties
 By default, the application would try to reach `jdbc://postgresql/localhost/slicktest` database, with user